-Finding out that you’re going to be a father is a life changing moment.
-Whether you’ve been nervous for this moment for years, or you’ve been holding your breath to hear news like this, you’re in for the ride!
+Finding out that you will be a father is a life-changing moment.
+Whether you’ve been nervous about this moment for years, or you’ve been holding your breath to hear news like this, you’re in for the ride!

-Of course, every parent is different but almost every father goes through the same motions once they find out that they’re going to be a father.
+Of course, every parent is different, but almost every father goes through the same motions once they find out they will be a father.
 Getting prepared for fatherhood is something that you’re probably already thinking about.
 Of course, just like mothers, it’s nearly impossible to feel completely ready to be a parent.

 Here is our guide to getting ready to be a wonderful father to your beautiful baby girl or boy!